 - Parking rules, regulations and California Vehicle Code laws are enforced 24 hours a day, 7-days a week and 365 days a year

-- Every vehicle parking on campus must display a current permit, visitor pass.
+- Every vehicle parking on campus must have a current permit or visitor pass.
 Purchase a pass from the meters and abide by posted restrictions (including exclusive parking or restricted areas)

 - Stalls marked “Staff Parking” (in yellow) are for staff only